The 4th ScopeX had nearly everything!

 The Sun put in an appearance late in the day and a few lucky people who cared to look saw some nice solar prominences through the Coronado solar telescopes.

 When the Sun came out the power went off.
-By then Mike Melvill had almost completed his talk -
+By then Mike Melvill had almost completed his talk - all about magnificent men, like Burt Rutan, making beautiful flying machines and fearless men, like Mike, flying them into space.

-Francois, of Experilab, got a big skrik when his well prepared and eagerly awaited Science Show in the Delville Wood Hall set off the Museum’s newly installed smoke alarm system which no one knew how to stop -
+Francois, of Experilab, got a big skrik when his well prepared and eagerly awaited Science Show in the Delville Wood Hall set off the Museum’s newly installed smoke alarm system which no one knew how to stop - the alarm screamed for quite a long while which made talking to customers very difficult for the commercial exhibitors in the Marrieres Wood Hall.

-The alarm also gave the people in the auditorium a skrik and delayed Case Rijsdijk's talk on THE COSMIC EGG (where we came from sort of stuff -
+The alarm also gave the people in the auditorium a skrik and delayed Case Rijsdijk's talk on THE COSMIC EGG (where we came from sort of stuff - at a level we all understood) - it put the scheduled events behind schedule and added a sense of urgency to the rest of the events.

 The commercial exhibitors from last year were back as well as some newcomers such as Popular Mechanics, this year's main commercial sponsor.
-Thanks to the gracious sponsorship from lead sponsor, SAASTA (South African Agency for Science and Technology Advancement), Dr Pieter Kotze of the Hermanus Magnetic Observatory could come to present his talk called GEOMAGNETIC STORMS -
+Thanks to the gracious sponsorship from lead sponsor, SAASTA (South African Agency for Science and Technology Advancement), Dr Pieter Kotze of the Hermanus Magnetic Observatory could come to present his talk called GEOMAGNETIC STORMS - Hazards of Living in the Atmosphere of the Sun.
+If anyone missed Pieter's talk or any of the other talks, including Dr Fabio Frescura's, titled RELATIVITY: DILATION WITHOUT DILATION - A Relatively Simple Talk about Simple Relativity for the Relatively Simple (in celebration of 100 years since Einstein's Special Theory of Relativity) and would like to receive a video of any of the talks, send us e-mail.
+Brian Fraser is on each of the videos – he took care of the speakers and the auditorium talks.

 Also conveniently under cover (in the Aeroplane Hall) were people working away all day at the ASSA Desk, answering questions, selling stuff, giving away stuff, doing a sterling job.